 This monitoring function detects simultaneous indications of active Green and Yellow, Green and Red, or Yellow and Red field signal outputs on the same channel.
-A GYR-Dual Indication fault places the Signal Monitor into the fault mode causing the Output relay contacts to close and enabling the Stop-Time output to the controller.
-GYR-Dual Indication Monitoring is enabled concurrently with Clearance Monitoring on a per channel basis using the SSM switches (see Section 4.2) and requires the controller cabinet assembly to be adapted for Red Signal Monitoring.
-GYR-Dual Indication Monitoring is disabled for all channels when the Red Enable input is not active or the EE input (MC Coil) is active.
+A GYR-Dual Indication fault places the 2018KCL into the fault mode illuminating the DUAL indicator, transferring the Output relay contacts to the fault position and enabling the Stop-Time output to the controller.
+GYR-Dual Indication Monitoring is enabled on a per channel basis using the GY Dual Enable, GR Dual Enable, and YR Dual Enable programming in the Datakey (see section 4.2.6) and requires the controller cabinet assembly to be adapted for Red Signal Monitoring.
+GYR-Dual Indication Monitoring is disabled for all channels when the Red Enable input is not active or the Pin #EE input (MC Coil) is active.